Chronic Pain

 Topical Agents

 Lidocaine patches and capsaicin preparations can reduce localized neuropathic pain without systemic side effects.
 They are useful adjuncts for some patients, particularly those with postherpetic neuralgia or focal neuropathic presentations.
-Their effect is limited to the surface area of application and does not extend to deeper nerve structures.

 Opioid Therapy